 Some asset classes, such as stocks, are generally considered more volatile.
 Meanwhile, fixed-income securities like bonds and CDs are generally considered safer investments.
 Also, think about your time horizon or the time you have to invest before you’d actually need that money.

 Investing and Retirement Planning Tips

 - A great way to plan for retirement is to calculate how much you’ll need after you retire.
 Think about the things you’d like to do after your retirement.
 Do you want to travel?
-Also think about where you want to live and how you want to live.
-You’ll need to save more if you want to retire in a place with a high cost of living.
-If you need help planning for retirement, look for an online calculator.
+Also, think about where you want to live and what kind of lifestyle you want.
+For example, you’ll need to save more if you want to retire in a place with a high cost of living.
 SmartAsset’s retirement calculator can tell you how much you should save each month in order to reach your goals.

 - A 401(k) is very useful for building retirement savings.
 Small, regular contributions can easily add up to plenty of savings later in life.
 You should especially contribute to a 401(k) if your employer offers a match.
 If your employer doesn’t offer a 401(k), you can always invest in an individual retirement account (IRA).
 These work similarly to 401(k)s in that your contributions are tax-deferred.